ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/migrate-from-td.md

    i.
 Connections **to** resources outside the cluster are allowed, and pods will be NATed to the IPs of the VPC gateways (addresses pinned to the #ask-cloud-platform channel).
    i.
 UDP is not implemented.

+1. Matching the TD configuration, services that are deemed more sensitive are bound to the VPC:
+   i.
+ElastiCache, MQ, RDS are bound to VPC private subnets; access from outside the cluster requires `kubectl port-forward`.
+   i.
+DynamoDB, ECR, S3, SNS, SQS can be reached globally.

 1. Applications must log their entire output to STDOUT/STDERR.
    i.
 A cluster-shared service (fluentd) automatically collects all the outputs and sends them to [ElasticSearch][kibana] with no explicit configuration needed.
    i.
 Services that capture the output to re-format or send to a different destination can be run as multi-container pods, but may be superfluous.